17 Prettiest Tuscany Villages & Hill Towns in Tuscany + Tips How to Visit in 2022

 • The heroic travelers can climb up the Torre del Mangia to see the best views over the town.

-• After marveling at the Piazza, walk through the narrow little streets and make your way to the Cathedral of Santa Maria Assunta, the gothic masterpiece was built in the 13th century with austere pink, white and black marble on the outside and lavish gold adornments on the inside.
+• After marveling at the Piazza, walk through the narrow little streets and make your way to the Cathedral of Santa Maria Assunta, the gothic masterpiece was built in the 13th century with austere pink, white, and black marble on the outside and lavish gold adornments on the inside.

 • Be sure to visit the Piccolomini library hidden inside, the small library has the most intricate frescoes painted from floor to ceiling.

-How to Get There
+🚘 How To Get There

-Siena is an easy 1h15 min drive from Florence, or alternatively, you can hop on a direct train from Florence to Siena which takes between 1h30 door to door – Or take a group tour from Florence.
-Or you can visit Siena on a trip from Rome and the easiest option is by bus – check here for all the details.
+• Siena is an easy 1h15 min drive from Florence, or alternatively, you can hop on a direct train from Florence to Siena which takes between 1h30 door to door –

-Where to Stay
+🏨 Where to Stay

-If you are looking to spend the night, try and find accommodation in the quaint old town at one of the many family-run B&Bs dotted around.
-The B&B il Barbero is rated as Exceptional, with an incredible location and great breakfast.
+• If you are looking to spend the night, try and find accommodation in the quaint old town at one of the many family-run B&Bs dotted around.

 4. Lucca